mrdaemon/exosphere/docs/source/configuration.rst

             set EXOSPHERE_OPTIONS_LOG_LEVEL=DEBUG

-And so on and so forth.
+This pattern applies to all configuration options.

 .. admonition:: Note

     Option types are all strings in this context, but they will be parsed as `json`_ types when loaded.
 This means "true" and "false" will correctly be interpreted as booleans, and "null" will be interpreted as ``None``.
-    Essentially, you do not need to worry about it.
+    Essentially, you do not need to worry about it as type conversion is properly handled automatically.

-Exosphere will allow you to display which environment variables are influencing the configuration (if any) by running:
+Exosphere can display which environment variables are influencing the configuration (if any):

 .. code-block:: shell